 - Award funding is based on size, impact and complexity of project.

 - Funding can be awarded over one, two or three year peiod.

 - Previous PLGA Foundation grant recipients are eligible to apply.

 Timing and Criteria

 The grant cycle is an on-going process throughout the year.
 Investigators from all over the world are invited to submit a ‘Letter of Intent’ at any time throughout the year to A Kids’ Brain Tumor Cure.
 This ‘Letter of Intent’ should contain a brief synopsis, parameters, high-level budget and potential outcomes of the proposed study.
-This document will be reviewed by an expert panel and based on this feedback, a selected group of applicants will then be invited to submit a full proposal.
+This document will be reviewed by the PLGA Scientific Advisory Board and based on this feedback, a selected group of applicants will then be invited to submit a full proposal.

-Each proposal is peer reviewed by at least two leading experts in the specific area of research being studied.
-Only those proposals with the highest scores demonstrating the most potential to have a significant impact on the future of children with pediatric low grade astrocytoma tumors will be awarded.
+Each proposal is reviewed by our Scientific Advisory Board.
+Only proposals with the with the highest scores demonstrating the most potential to have a significant impact on the future of children with pediatric low grade astrocytoma tumors will be awarded.

 The guidelines, forms and requirements for the grant proposal will be provided when pre-applicants are notified of A Kids’ Brain Tumor Cure solicitation.

 A Kids’ Brain Tumor Cure also collaborates with other organizations in the childhood cancer arena.